-The target population for this survey is boys and girls aged 2, 7 and 17 years old, and girls aged 12-14 years old, living in the 10 provinces and three territories, not residing in institutions or reserves.
+The target population for this survey is boys and girls aged 2, 7 and 17 years old, and girls aged 12-14 years old on March 1st, 2013, living in the 10 provinces and three territories, not residing on Indian reserves.

 The content was developed in coordination with the Public Health Agency (PHAC).
 The survey content was tested by the Questionnaire Design Research Centre of Statistics Canada in one-on-one interviews in participants' homes prior to collection.